How to Make and Can Root Beer Float Jelly

 Warming Up Your Batch of Jars

-When adding your jars to the oven to heat them, you need to add them in while preheating the oven.
+When adding your jars to the oven to heat them, you need to add them while preheating the oven.
 Do not add them to the hot oven.
 Put the jars on the oven racks and then turn on the oven to 200 degrees and wait for them to preheat with the oven.
-They will soon be hot and ready for jaring the jelly.
+They will soon be hot and ready for jarring the jelly.
+Or heat them in a water bath.

 This is the perfect time to heat up your water bath canner.
 Fill your canner full of water, enough that will cover 4 pint jars or more, depending if you are doubling your batch.